-If you are serious about taking care of your teeth, then brushing should only be the first step.
-Yes, you should floss often too, and to help the cause, you may also want to invest in a good Waterpik.
+If you're serious about taking care of your teeth, then brushing should only be the first step.
+Yes, you should floss often too, but to help the cause, you may also want to invest in a good Waterpik.

-In case you are unfamiliar with the term, Waterpik (with no "c" in the spelling) is actually the brand name that's become synonymous with the overall category of water flossers.
-They're devices that shoot a stream of water into your mouth and between your teeth to dislodge food, plaque, and other types of gunk that might get built up over time.
+In case you're unfamiliar with the term, Waterpik (with no "c") is actually the brand name that's become synonymous with the overall category of water flossers.
+They're devices that shoot a stream of water into your mouth and between your teeth to dislodge food, plaque and other types of gunk that might get built up over time.
 Waterpiks (or water flossers, if you prefer) can help reduce the risk of gum disease and gingivitis.

 1. Best overall: Waterpik Aquarius Professional Water Flosser Designer Series WP 672